devosmitachatterjee2018/DataCleaningTool/README.md

 ## Community guidelines ##

+### Contribute to the software ###
+To contribute fixes, feature additions or enhancements, a pull request can be created in the [Pull requests](https://github.com/devosmitachatterjee2018/DataCleaningTool/pulls) tab of the project GitHub repository.
+When contributing to the software, the folowing should be included.
+1. Description of the change

+2. Check that all tests pass

+3. Include new tests to report the change

-### Reporting issues ###
+### Report issues or problems with the software ###
 Any feature request or issue can be submitted to the the [Issues](https://github.com/devosmitachatterjee2018/DataCleaningTool/issues) tab of the project GitHub repository.
-When reporting issues, the folowing should be included.
+When reporting issues with the software, the folowing should be included.
-1. description of the problem and minimal example,
+1. Description of the problem and minimal example

-2. error message, and
+2. Error message

-3. MATLAB version and Operating System.
+3. MATLAB version and Operating System

-### Contributing code ###
-To contribute fixes, feature additions or enhancements, a pull request can be created in the [Pull requests](https://github.com/devosmitachatterjee2018/DataCleaningTool/pulls) tab of the project GitHub repository.
-When contributing code, the folowing should be included.
-1. description of the change,

-2. check that all tests pass, and

-3. include new tests to report the change.

-### Seeking support ###
+### Seek support ###
 If any support needed, the author can be contacted by e-mail <chatterjeedevosmita267@gmail.com>.

 ## Tests ##